modir/laminas-book/docs/routing.md

 for all routes at once.
 However, you typically do not use this key and define the defaults on a per-route basis.

+!!! note
-> We will show how you extract parameters from route later in this chapter.
+    We will show how you extract parameters from route later in this chapter.

 ### Configuration for Simple Routes